Application types and specifications¶

 Types of application infrastructure¶

-Cloud Foundry: These applications will be hosted in the MindSphere provided Cloud Foundry space.
-It supports MindSphere applications that consist of one or more components.
+Cloud Foundry: These applications will be hosted in the provided Cloud Foundry space.
+It supports applications that consist of one or more components.
 Each component is represented by a Cloud Foundry application that requires to be run within Cloud Foundry Space.
-Currently, MindSphere supports only Cloud Foundry applications that have a single Cloud Foundry manifest configuration.
+Currently, only Cloud Foundry applications that have a single Cloud Foundry manifest configuration are supported.

-Self-hosted: Developer Cockpit provides a platform to integrate your own applications with the MindSphere world.
+Self-hosted: Developer Cockpit provides a platform to integrate your own applications with Insights Hub.
 The self-hosted applications will be hosted on the private infrastructure.

-None (without infrastructure): This type of infrastructure does not require any separate backend on MindSphere.
+None (without infrastructure): This type of infrastructure does not require any separate backend.
 Only mobile type of applications can be hosted here, where all logic is managed in the mobile application.
 However, they are exclusively available only for iOS and Android mobile devices.

 Supported infrastructure for each type of application¶